kathir3000/HOL-ExploringStorage/HOL.md

 	> **Note:** When running locally, the storage emulator does not use blob storage to simulate the cloud drive.
 Instead, it maps the drive to a local folder.
 From the storage emulator UI, you can open a Windows Explorer window pointing at the temporary folder used by storage emulator to store simulated Windows Azure drives.

 1. Inside the Azure Drive folder, navigate to **devstoreaccount1\mydrives\SamplePictures.vhd**.
-Note that this path matches the URI of the blob - in the storage emulator, hence the **devstoreaccount1** prefix - that you assigned to store the drive.
+Note that this path matches the URI of the blob - in the storage emulator, hencstorage emulator to simulate e the **devstoreaccount1** prefix - that you assigned to store the drive.

 1. Now, open the **Start** menu, select **Pictures** to open your pictures library and then double-click the **Sample Pictures** folder to open a window with sample image files.